Pneumococcal Vaccines

 Medical Necessity

-Aetna considers pneumococcal conjugate vaccines (PCV13, PCV15, and PCV20) and pneumococcal polysaccharide vaccine (PPSV23) medically necessary according to the recommendations of the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP).
-The following pneumococcal vaccines are considered medically necessary (unless otherwise specified):
+Aetna considers U.S. Food and Drug Administration (FDA)-approved pneumococcal conjugate vaccines (PCV15, PCV20, PCV21) and pneumococcal polysaccharide vaccine (PPSV23) medically necessary according to the recommendations of the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP).
+Pneumococcal vaccines are considered medically necessary (unless otherwise specified) for the following groups:

 -